If you have a working smoke alarm you are reducing the fire risk to yourself and your family.

 Smoke alarms are life-saving devices that provide benefits for occupants.
 They detect smoke well before any sleeping occupant would and provide critical seconds to implement actions to save life and property.
 Smoke alarms are designed to detect fire smoke and emit a loud and distinctive sound to alert occupants of potential danger.

-Fire & Rescue NSW fact sheets and FAQs
+Fire & Rescue NSW fact sheets

 Smoke alarm resources